AshishYesale7/Calander-Ai/src/Update catalog/catalog_update_2025-10-30.md

 *   **Firestore:** A NoSQL, document-based database serves as the primary data store for all user information, including profiles, goals, skills, timeline events, and chat histories.
 It is also cleverly utilized as a real-time signaling server for our WebRTC implementation.
 *   **Firebase Authentication:** Handles secure user sign-in and management across multiple providers (Google, Microsoft, Phone OTP, etc.).
 *   **Firebase Storage:** Used for storing user-uploaded assets, such as custom profile avatars and background images.
-*   **Firebase Cloud Messaging (FCM):** Powers the native browser push notifications for event reminders and social interactions like new followers.
+*   **Firebase Cloud Messaging (FCM):** Powers the native browser push notifications for event reminders and social interactions.

 ### **Data Relationship Diagram**